Distributed algorithms for fractional coloring: Introduction

 Given two integers $p \ge q \ge 1$, a \emph{$(p\!:\!q)$-coloring} of a graph $G$ is an assignment of $q$-element subsets of $[p]$ to the vertices of $G$, such that the sets assigned to any two adjacent vertices are disjoint.
 An alternative view is that a $(p\!:\!q)$-coloring of $G$ is precisely a homomorphism from $G$ to the \emph{Kneser graph} $\mathrm{KG}(p,q)$, which is the graph whose vertices are the $q$-element subsets of $[p]$, and in which two vertices are adjacent if the corresponding subsets of $[p]$ are disjoint.
-The \emph{weight} of a $(p:q)$-coloring $c$ is $w(c) = p/q$.
+The \emph{weight} of a $(p\!:\!q)$-coloring $c$ is $w(c) = p/q$.

-The fractional chromatic number $\chi_f(G)$ can be equivalently defined as the infimum of $\{\tfrac{p}{q}\,|\, G \mbox{ has a } (p\!:\!q)\mbox{-coloring}\}$ (as before, it can be proved that this infimum is indeed a minimum).
+The fractional chromatic number $\chi_f(G)$ can be equivalently defined as the infimum of $\{\tfrac{p}{q}\,|\, G \mbox{ has a } (p\!:\!q)\mbox{-coloring}\}$~\cite{SU13} (as before, it can be proved that this infimum is indeed a minimum).
 Observe that a $(p\!:\!
 1)$-coloring is a (proper) $p$-coloring.
 It is well known that the Kneser graph $\mathrm{KG}(p,q)$ has fractional chromatic number $\tfrac{p}q$, while Lov\'asz famously proved~\cite{L78} that its chromatic number is $p-2q+2$ using topological methods.
 This shows in particular that $\chi_f(G)$ and $\chi(G)$ can be arbitrarily far apart.

 This definition of the fractional chromatic number gives a natural way to produce distributed fractional colorings, while keeping the output of each vertex bounded.
-It suffices to fix the integer $q\ge 1$, and ask for the smallest integer $p$ such that $G$ has a $(p\!:\!q)$-coloring $c$; then the output of each vertex is the sequence of its $q$ colors from $[p]$, which can be encoded in a bit-string with at most $q\log p = q(\log q + \log w(c))$ bits (in the remainder of the paper, the \emph{output size} always refers to the number of bits in this string).
-The requirement that the output of each vertex has bounded size is critical in the case of fractional colourings, since in general the smallest integers $p$ and $q$ such that $\chi_f(G)=\tfrac{p}q$ can be exponential in $|V(G)|$ \cite{Fis95}.
+It suffices to fix the integer $q\ge 1$, and ask for the smallest integer $p$ such that $G$ has a $(p\!:\!q)$-coloring $c$; then the output of each vertex is the sequence of its $q$ colors from $[p]$, which can be encoded in a bit-string with at most $q\log p = q(\log q + \log w(c))$ bits (in the remainder of the paper, the \emph{output size} always refers to the number of bits in this string, and $\log$ stands for the binary logarithm).
+The requirement that the output of each vertex has bounded size is quite constraining in the case of fractional colourings, since in general the smallest integers $p$ and $q$ such that $\chi_f(G)=\tfrac{p}q$ can be exponential in $|V(G)|$ \cite{Fis95}.